conjugateprior/events/README.md

 The package is ultimately intended to unify the existing software, e.g.  the packages currently linked from the [PSU event data](http://eventdata.psu.edu/software.dir/utilities.html) pages.
+(As of 30.12.2021 these pages are no longer available)

 The unification is certainly not complete, but we're getting there.
 In particular, extremely large data sets are probably going to be